petermax2/bsc/README.md

 Please note that a LaTeX distribution is required for generating the content as PDF or PostScript file.
 Also the [UseLATEX](https://github.com/kmorel/UseLATEX) CMake module should be installed on your system.

-* Verify the installation of the CMake module `UseLATEX.cmake` (which is typically installed under `/usr/share/cmake/Modules`)
+* Verify the installation of the CMake module `UseLATEX.cmake` (you can simply copy the file into the root directory of the repository)

 * Create a directory called `build`.